 For pricing please contact: Contact Here

-Kurt A. Flosky – Executive Vice President, Senior Management Team Member
+Kurt A. Flosky – President, Executive Management Committee Member

-Thomas J. Paup – Chief Financial Officer, Senior Management Team Member
+Thomas J. Paup – Chief Financial Officer, Executive Management Committee Member

 Mr. Paup has been Chief Financial Officer since joining the company in 2005.
 Mr. Paup was an Affiliated Partner with McMillan/Doolittle LLP from March 2002 until accepting this position with us, and prior thereto, he was an Executive in Residence and Finance Instructor at DePaul University’s Kellstadt Graduate School of Business as well as a Finance Lecturer at Eastern Michigan University.
 Prior to his teaching experience, Mr. Paup spent over 25 years in the retail industry.
 Most recently, between 1997 and 2000, Mr. Paup was the Executive Vice President and Chief Financial Officer and member of the Board of Directors of Montgomery Ward and Company.
 Mr. Paup brings a broad background of strategic and operational management experiences.
 Mr. Paup holds an MBA in Finance and a BBS from Eastern Michigan University.

-Todd Glenn – Director of Military Business Development, Senior Management Team Member
+Todd Glenn – Executive Director of Military BD, Executive Management Committee Member

 Mr. Glenn has been with FAAC as a Military Business Development Representative since 2006 and was named Director in January 2011.
 He directs a team of employees and consultants in marketing FAAC’s proven capabilities and coordinating with military customers in positioning the company to respond to customer training requirements.
 Prior to joining FAAC, Mr. Glenn spent 20 years in the Marine Corps as a Naval Flight Officer in F/A-18Ds.
 During the last 6 years prior to his military retirement, Mr. Glenn was Level III certified in Program Management and served in Defense procurement billets associated with Marine Corps Training Systems.
 He served as a Project Manager for the Marine Corps’ Program Manager for Training Systems, Fixed-Wing Aviation Liaison Officer for the Naval Air Warfare Center Training Systems Division, and as a Deputy Program Manager, PMA-205 at NAVAIR Headquarters.

-David Bouwkamp – Director of Commercial Business Development, Senior Management Team Member
+David Bouwkamp – Executive Director of Commercial BD, Executive Management Committee Member

 Mr. Bouwkamp joined FAAC in 2006 as the Director of Business Development for the Commercial Division and a member of the Senior Management Team.
 Mr. Bouwkamp oversees the strategic planning and budget for the division, supervises marketing /sales staff, product development, and strategic partnerships.
 Mr. Bouwkamp received his B.S. in Finance from the Kelly School of Business at Indiana University.
 His experience in finance and entrepreneurship has been a positive influence in the management of the commercial division.